Cornea – Appraisal

 18.75% interest, Operated by Cornea Resources Pty Ltd

-The Greater Cornea Fields (being the Cornea (Central and South), Focus and Sparkle Oil Fields and the Cornea North (Tear) Gas Field) are located in the Browse Basin, offshore from Western Australia and held via a retention lease (WA-54-R) granted for an initial 5-year term in 2014.
+The Greater Cornea Fields (being the Cornea, Focus and Sparkle Oil Fields and the Cornea North (Tear) Gas Field) are located in the Browse Basin, offshore from Western Australia and held via a Retention Lease (WA- 54-R).

 The Cornea oil and gas accumulation was discovered by Shell within the early exploration wells Cornea-1, 1B and 2.
 The wells are considered to have established the presence of a 25m gas column and a 22.2m oil column in the Albian sandstones of the Jamieson Formation.
 The field is a large drape feature.
 It accumulated 22 to 24 degree API oil derived from Early Cretaceous, Echuca Shoals Formation and possibly Late Jurassic source rocks in the Heywood Graben, located over 60km to the west.
 The field is split into three main structural components Cornea South and Cornea Central, both with gas and oil, and Cornea North with gas and no underlying oil presence.